01. Glass & Glazed Texture

 02. Acid Graphics

-Acid design is a style that combines characteristics such as metallic textures, holographic gradients, Dadaism, and functional materials, evoking a visually “acidic” sensation.
+Acid design is a style that combines characteristics such as metallic textures, holographic gradients, Dadaism, and functional materials, producing a visually “acidic” sensation.

 03. Stainless Steel Texture

-Many designs categorize this stainless steel texture style under Acid Graphics.
-However, I believe the differences are significant.
-Firstly, the color palette for this stainless steel texture is monochromatic (black, white, gray) rather than colorful gradients.
-Secondly, the overall poster's main色调 typically remains black, white, and gray, resulting in a more understated and minimalist visual effect without the “acidic” feel.
+Many designs categorize this stainless steel texture style entirely under acid graphics.
+However, I believe there is a significant difference between the two.
+Firstly, the color of this stainless steel texture is black, white, and gray, not a colorful gradient.
+Secondly, the main color palette of the entire poster is typically black, white, and gray, resulting in a more understated and minimalist visual effect without the “acidic” feel.

 4. Fluorescent Style

 Popularized by the series of posters for the movie "Spider-Man: Into the Spider-Verse," the fluorescent style features a graffiti-like aesthetic.
-It employs highly saturated contrasting colors, creating a glaring, dizzying sensation.
-Despite this, the visual impact is undeniably strong, conveying a cool and trendy vibe.
+It employs highly saturated contrasting color combinations, creating a glaring, dizzying sensation.
+Nonetheless, it delivers strong visual impact and conveys a cool, trendy vibe.

 5. Diffused Gradient Illustration

 Diffused gradient is a gradient effect achieved through blurring, resembling the spread of ink wash.
-It often incorporates a slight noise texture.
-Using this gradient effect to create simple illustrations yields a clean, fashionable feel, frequently applied in food海报.
+It often incorporates a slight grainy texture.
+Using this gradient effect to create simple illustrations results in a clean, fashionable feel, commonly applied in food posters.

 06. Flat Geometric Illustration

 This refers to creating purely two-dimensional illustrations using simple geometric shapes.
 The effect is simple and abstract.
 This style has long been favored by designers and is not a recent trend.
-However, the use of RGB colors can enhance the visual impact of the画面.
-Combined with flexible strokes and排版处理, this style has also become increasingly modern and fashionable.
+However, the use of RGB colors can enhance the visual impact of the image.
+Combined with flexible outlines and layout treatments, this style has also become increasingly modern and fashionable.

 07. New Ugly Style

 This type of design typically focuses on text without image elements.
-The main text is rendered with a three-dimensional visual effect through 3D mapping or distortion techniques, which starkly contrasts with the usual presentation of text, resulting in strong visual impact.
+The main text is rendered with a three-dimensional visual effect through 3D mapping or distortion techniques.
+This differs entirely from the usual presentation of text, resulting in strong visual impact as well.

 09. 3D Illustration

-The 3D world most closely resembles the real world, making 3D a major trend.
-Combining 3D with imaginative illustrations yields even more stunning and震撼 effects.
+The 3D world is the closest to the real world, making 3D a major trend.
+Combining 3D with imaginative illustrations yields even more stunning and awe-inspiring results.

 10. 3D Motion Graphics

-Building upon 3D, the next step is 3D motion graphics, frequently used in e-commerce design, online海报 design, and web design.
+Building upon 3D, the next step is 3D motion graphics, frequently used in e-commerce design, online poster design, and web design.

 11. Retro Metal

-The graphics in the画面 are also simple geometric shapes, but the texture is often a rough metallic effect created using gradient tools.
-Paired with retro color schemes and noise textures, it resembles posters from the last century.
+The graphics in the composition are also simple geometric shapes, but the texture is typically a rough metallic effect created using gradient tools.
+Combined with retro color schemes and grainy textures, it resembles posters from the last century.

 12. Retro Glitch